 For many marketers, SEO is one of the hardest tactics to grasp.
 First, there’s a lot of variables that go into developing an effective SEO strategy.
-Additionally, it can be difficult to provide insights into how your SEO efforts are truly making a positive impact for your business.
+Additionally, it can be difficult to provide insights into how your SEO efforts are truly making a positive impact on your business.

 Those are the challenges I want to address in today’s post.

 How to Measure SEO’s Impact on Your Bottom Line